-Our dentist and team understand the negative impact that mercury, or amalgam, restorations can have on your oral health, smile and self-image over time.
-We offer mercury removal in Fort Lee, New Jersey, so that you can once again enjoy a healthy, attractive smile.
-Dr. Joel Singer is SMART (Safe Mercury Amalgam Removal Technique) certified by the IAOMT to ensure the safest and most effective mercury removal procedure.
-Call (201) 429-9733 today to schedule your appointment and learn more about safe mercury removal.
+As a holistic dental practice, we understand the negative impact that mercury, or amalgam, restorations can have on your oral health, not to mention your smile and self-image, as well.
+That’s why we offer mercury removal in Fort Lee, New Jersey, so that you can enjoy a healthy, attractive smile once again.
+Dr. Joel Singer is SMART (Safe Mercury Amalgam Removal Technique) certified by the IAOMT, which ensures the safest and most effective mercury removal procedures possible.

-7 Critical Facts You MUST Know About Mercury and Your Health, and Why Not Just Any Dentist Should Remove Your Old Silver/Mercury Fillings
+7 Critical Facts You Must Know About Mercury and Your Health: Why Not Just Any Dentist Should Remove Your Old Silver or Mercury Fillings

 The Use of Mercury Amalgam Fillings in Dentistry

-Many people do not realize that their dark, “silver” amalgam fillings are 50% mercury.
-A large filling may contain as much mercury as a thermometer.
+You may not realize that your dark, silver amalgam fillings are really made up of 50% mercury.
+In fact, a large filling may contain as much mercury as a thermometer.
 Mercury vaporizes easily in room temperature, and in this state, is odorless, colorless and tasteless.
-Inhaled mercury vapor is readily absorbed into the bloodstream.
+What’s more, inhaled mercury vapor is readily absorbed into the bloodstream.
 The World Health Organization has concluded that dental fillings contribute more mercury to a person’s body than all other sources of mercury combined.
-Mercury is a powerful poison.
-Published research demonstrates that mercury is more toxic than lead, cadmium or arsenic.
-No amount of mercury vapor can be considered harmless, especially considering its cumulative effect.
+In short, Mercury is a powerful poison and published research demonstrates that mercury is more toxic than lead, cadmium or arsenic.
+No amount of mercury vapor should be considered harmless, especially considering its cumulative effect.

 IS THERE A CONCERN ABOUT MERCURY IN DENTISTRY?

-The Environmental Protection Agency of New Jersey has a treatise on the subject of mercury toxicity; however, regarding its use in dentistry, they recommend you ask your dentist.
-Mercury is the most toxic, non-radioactive element on the earth.
-Most medical and scientific researchers have called for a ban on the use of mercury in all products.
-However, the potentially harmful effects of mercury fillings have been ignored by the U.S. Government.
-Many European countries have banned or curtailed the use of mercury in dental fillings, but our country lags behind in the decision.
-Amalgam is a material that is over 150 years old, and there are many modern alternatives that can be considered.
+The Environmental Protection Agency of New Jersey has a treatise on the subject of mercury toxicity.
+They do recommend, however, that regarding its use in dentistry you should speak with your dentist.
+Since Mercury is the most toxic, non-radioactive element on the earth most medical and scientific researchers have called for a ban on the use of it in all products.
+The potentially harmful effects of mercury fillings, however, have been ignored by the U.S. Government.
+While many European countries have banned or curtailed the use of mercury in dental fillings, our country lags behind in the decision.
+Amalgam is a material that is over 150 years old, and there are more modern alternatives that can be considered.

 IS THERE AN ASSOCIATED HEALTH RISK?

 Due to its poisonous nature, mercury can adversely affect the immune, urinary, cardiac, respiratory and digestive systems.
 Under laboratory conditions, mercury has produced brain cell deterioration identical to that seen in people with Alzheimer’s disease.
-Mercury poisoning has been implicated in immune system depression, multiple sclerosis, depression, chronic fatigue syndrome and autism.
+Mercury poisoning has been linked to serious health issues such as immune system depression, multiple sclerosis, depression, chronic fatigue syndrome and autism.

 SHOULD I HAVE MY MERCURY FILLINGS REMOVED?

-Mercury vapor is continuously emitted from dental fillings and accumulates in the body over time.
-The damaging effects of this exposure may not manifest for years or even decades.
-Studies repeatedly demonstrate that even low levels of mercury cause measurable adverse health effects.
-Mercury in the tissues of a fetus or infant correlates significantly with the number of dental amalgam fillings in the mother.
-Many physicians are testing their patients for mercury toxicity and referring them to biological dentists.
+While the continuously emitted mercury vapor from dental fillings accumulates in the body over time, the damaging effects of this exposure may not manifest for years or even decades.
+Studies repeatedly show that even low levels of mercury cause measurable negative health effects.
+For example, Mercury in the tissues of a fetus or infant correlates significantly with the number of dental amalgam fillings in the mother.
+Due to these findings, many physicians are testing their patients for mercury toxicity and referring them to biological dentists.
 Across scientific disciplines, health professionals are realizing that mercury may adversely impact patient health.

 IS THERE A PROPER WAY TO REMOVE MERCURY FILLINGS?

-– Utilizing an effective oral suction system to contain amalgam particles and limit mercury vapors
+- Using an effective oral suction system to contain amalgam particles and limit mercury vapors

 - Operating a vacuum system at optimal efficiency

-– Applying copious amounts of water to the filling during removal
+- Applying ample amounts of water to the filling during removal

-– Removing large portions of the amalgam to minimize particulate and mercury vapor release
+- Removing large portions of the amalgam so as to minimize particulate and mercury vapor release

 - Providing a safe source of oxygen for the patient to breath during removal